Best Diet to Prevent Bloating Your Ultimate Guide to Gut Bliss

 1. Steel Cut Oats

-The soluble fiber in oats helps keep you regular and feeds good gut bacteria.
+The soluble fiber in oats helps keep you regular and feeds gut bacteria.
 Skip the processed instant packs for better bloat benefits.

 1. Almonds